dan-mim/Constrained-Optimal-Transport/README.md

 - A working example in `localization_pb/` implementing projection onto a feasible set (`project_onto_stock`) exactly like **Algorithm 1** from the article.
 - A research prototype in `sparse_MAMLasso/` for ℓ₁-constrained barycenters (not fully developed, but available for inspiration).

+Here is an example on how the constraint can be used to denoise images:

 <p align="center">
   <img src="figs/denoising.PNG" width="1000"/>
 </p>